Global Trade Landscape and the Impact of Trump's Policies: Annual Emerging Markets Outlook

 - Global Trade: Awaiting Audit Results

-- China: Adjusting Economic Growth Drivers
+- China: Adjusting the Drivers of Economic Growth

 - India: Significant Growth Slowdown and Rising Risks